 Lucy has worked in the legal profession for many years assisting fee earners giving a high quality service on a range of private client matters.

 Lucy works alongside Tracy Creed on resolving care funding issues working primarily with elderly clients but care matters can affect individuals of all ages.

-Offices: Shirley, Birmingham, Sheldon and facilities in Sutton Coldfield www.sydneymitchell.co.uk
+Offices: Shirley, Birmingham and Sheldon www.sydneymitchell.co.uk